tizemrane/SEBC/challenges/challenges.md

 * List the `/etc/group` entries for `hotels` and `shops` in your setup file
 * Push to your GitHub repo
 * Label your Issue `submitted`
-* Assign the Issue to both instructors
+* Assign the Issue to the instructors

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge 1: Install a MySQL server
+## <center> Challenge 1: Install a MySQL or MariaDB server

-* Create the Issue `Install MySQL`
+* Create the Issue `Install Database`
 * Assign the Issue to yourself and label it `started`
-* Install a MySQL 5.5.x server on the node you listed first
+* Install a compatible MySQL or MariaDB server on the node you listed first
-    * Use the YUM repository available at `dev.mysql.com`
-    * Copy `/etc/yum.repos.d/mysql-community.repo` to `challenges/labs/1_mysql-community.repo.md`
 * On all cluster nodes
     * Install the MySQL client package and JDBC connector jar
-* Start the `mysqld` service
 * Create the following databases
     * `scm`
     * `rman`